antonioalvarezl/2024-WCS-ClassifNODEs/README.md

 # 2024-WCS-ClassifNODEs
-Codes from my article "Controlled cluster-based classification with neural ODEs", jointly with Rafael Orive-Illera and Enrique Zuazua
+Codes from the article "Controlled cluster-based classification with neural ODEs", by Antonio Álvarez-López, Rafael Orive-Illera, and Enrique Zuazua